 As for the stars, the cast all take this very seriously and thus it goes a long way in giving weight to a, let’s face it, silly story.
 Wilde makes a strong hero, a man with both intelligence and fortitude and the fact that he is a skeptic at first makes his character more interesting in light of what is happening.
-Salt is more then just a pretty face and hot body as she gives Diana a lot of courage and she is a professional, smart and a tough girl who works well in her scenes with Casey’s Gargoyle.
-And as the leader, Casey is both charismatic and threatening.
+Salt is more than just a pretty face and hot body as she gives Diana a lot of courage and she is a professional, smart and a tough girl, who works well in her scenes with Casey’s Gargoyle.
+As the leader, Casey is both charismatic and threatening.
 His scenes with Salt are very effective because, despite telling her he means her and mankind no harm, you can see it on her face that she isn’t convinced and he seems almost amused by his own lies.
 There is an uncomfortable sexual tension as the creature seems very enamored with Diana and she very afraid, despite his attempts to assure her that is not his intent.
 The whole ‘charm of the devil’ is well conveyed by Casey as is his malice when his true nature is brought to bare.
 The added element of the leader’s mate being jealous of his attention to Diana adds an effective angle that displays that the creatures are not very different than us under the scales and horns.
 The rest of the supporting characters are fine though we do get a little overacting by Grayson Hall’s Mrs. Parks, but the character appears to be an alcoholic, so it’s not that obtrusive.
-We also get a glimpse an actor that would become a star in later years with a young Scott Glenn playing a heroic biker who has taken a liking to Diana and joins Mercer to rescue her.
+We also get a glimpse of an actor that would become a star in later years, with a young Scott Glenn playing a heroic biker who has taken a liking to Diana and joins Mercer to rescue her.
 A solid cast that worked well with the material.